upthebuzzard/upthebuzzard.github.io/_games/greedy-devils.md

 Moves are one step NESW to a neighbouring spot on the 5x5 grid, staying on or beside the heap.

 You can
+* step along to a card of the same value
 * step uphill, from a lower card to a higher-value card, if the difference is <= 4 (or <= 5 if you hold a diamond)
-* slide downhill all the way in one glorious swoosh, following a sequence of ever lower cards
+* slide downhill all the way in one glorious swoosh (as far as you choose), as long as you follow a sequence of ever lower cards
 * stay where you are

 ### PICK